kuerqing1025/git-VersionControl-Agent/readme.md

 The server runs on stdio, making it compatible with MCP clients.

+## CI/CD

+This project uses GitHub Actions for continuous integration and deployment:

+### Automatic NPM Publishing

+The repository is configured with a GitHub Actions workflow that automatically publishes the package to npm when changes are pushed to the master branch.

+#### Setting up NPM_TOKEN

+To enable automatic publishing, you need to add your NPM authentication token as a GitHub secret:

+1. Generate an npm access token:

+   - Log in to your npm account on [npmjs.com](https://www.npmjs.com/)
+   - Go to your profile settings
+   - Select "Access Tokens"
+   - Click "Generate New Token" (select "Publish" scope)
+   - Copy the generated token

+2. Add the token to your GitHub repository:
+   - Go to your GitHub repository
+   - Navigate to "Settings" > "Secrets and variables" > "Actions"
+   - Click "New repository secret"
+   - Name: `NPM_TOKEN`
+   - Value: Paste your npm access token
+   - Click "Add secret"

+Once configured, any push to the master branch will trigger the workflow to publish the package to npm.

 ## License

 MIT License - see the [LICENSE](LICENSE) file for details.